Lab 1: Filesystems and System Calls

 - Draw as detailed an inode as you can if it’s to represent a regular file that’s 2049 bytes in size.

-Problem 2: Experimenting with the stat
+Problem 2: Experimenting with the stat utility

 This problem is more about exploration and experimentation, and not so much about generating a correct answer.
 The file system reachable from each myth machine consists of the local file system (restated, it’s mounted on the physical machine) and networked drives that are grafted onto the fringe of the local file system so that all of AFS – which consists of many, many independent file systems from around the globe – all contribute to one virtual file system reachable from your local / directory.

-command line utility (which is a user
+Log into myth53 and use the stat command line utility (which is a user

-program that makes calls to the stat
+program that makes calls to the stat system call as part of its execution)

 and prints out oodles of information about a file.
 Type in the following